 How does royal seating work?

-To keep memberships fully tax-deductible, we can’t just give royal seats away.
-So, for the price of one regular (member-discounted) ticket, Royal Court members get that ticket automatically upgraded to royal seating!
-(Applies to the number of seats per production at your member level.)
+To keep this benefit fully tax-deductible, royal seating for Royal Court donors is an automatic upgrade.
+For the price of one regular (member-discounted) ticket, Royal Court donors get that ticket automatically upgraded to royal seating!
+(Applies to the number of seats per production at your donor level.)

-Royal Court members can reserve royal seating for their preferred performance dates, before they’re available to the public.
-In the spring, Royal reservations open weekly, by member level, before they’re available to the public:
+Royal Court donors can reserve royal seating for their preferred performance dates, before they’re available to the public.
+In the spring, Royal reservations open weekly, by donor level, before they’re available to the public:

 Anyone can reserve after their designated week, subject to availability.

-The exact reservation schedule will be communicated to Royal Court members.
+The exact reservation schedule will be directly communicated to Royal Court donors.